observIQ/bindplane-agent/updater/README.md

 ## Collector Status Monitoring
 The collector saves its current state (installing, installation failed, or installation successful) to a JSON file (`package_statuses.json`) on disk.
 The updater continuously polls this file for changes in order to detect whether the collector is healthy or not.

+If the collector starts, is able to run successfully, and has its expected version (the version we are upgrading to), the collector will write that the installation was successful to the JSON file.
+Otherwise, it will write that the installation failed, and will expect the updater to perform a rollback.

 If the file indicates the installation failed, or the file still indicates the collector is in an installing state after 10 seconds, a rollback to the previous version is initiated by the updater.